-Leptospirosis is a relatively rare bacterial infection that affects people and animals.
-It can pass from animals to humans when an unhealed break in the skin comes in contact with water or soil where animal urine is present.
+Leptospirosis is a rare bacterial infection that affects people and animals.
+It can pass from animals to humans when an unhealed break in the skin encounters water or soil where animal urine is present.

 Several species of the Leptospira genus of bacteria cause leptospirosis.
 It can progress to conditions such as Weil’s disease or meningitis, which can be fatal.